SmartLabNuclear/AutoFLUKA/README.md

   Run `docker load -i ./autofluka-1.0.0-alpha.tar` again and use the name/tag Docker prints.

 - **invalid reference format**
   Line continuations or quoting are wrong.
-In PowerShell use backticks ` `, in WSL/Linux use `\`.
+In PowerShell use backticks, in WSL/Linux use `\`.
 Quote paths with spaces.

 - **Jobs start but terminate instantly; no `_fort.xx` files**
   FLUKA not mounted or wrong binary path.
 Mount entire `/usr/local/fluka` and set `RFLUKA_BIN` and `FLUKADATA`.